 You can find out more about these events here.

-- Our LGBTQIA+ champion: Sid is our LGBTQIA + champion, they ensure that SARSAS LGBTQIA+ employees, volunteers, and clients feel safe and supported.
-Sid has a strong understanding of how being LGBTQIA+ intersects with experiencing sexual violence, as well as a passion for learning together about LGBTQIA+ issues.
+- Our LGBTQIA+ champion: Sid is our LGBTQIA+ champion.
+They ensure that SARSAS LGBTQIA+ employees, volunteers, and clients feel safe and supported.
+Sid has a strong understanding of how being LGBTQIA+ intersects with experiencing sexual violence and a passion for learning together about LGBTQIA+ issues.

 You can read A note from our LGBTQIA+ Champion | SARSAS to learn more.